scriptrdotio/howto/tutorials/endtoendapp1/README.md

 - In the MIN/MAX tab of the gauge, set the values of the **Gauge min** and **Gauge max** fields to 0 and 50 (or any other value)
 - Change the title of the widgets using the BOX PROPERTIES tab.

-Click the "Save" button the  to save you changes on the widget. *Also make sure to give a name to your dashboard and to save it*.
+Click the "Save" button to save you changes on the widget. *Also make sure to give a name to your dashboard and to save it.
+Saving changes on a Widget does not save the dashboard itself!*.

 ### Displaying the historical values

 To display historical values we will resort to a "line chart".
-Just click the corresponding widget in the menu bar of the dashboard builder to add a line chart that will need to customize to reflect our needs.
+Just click the corresponding widget in the menu bar of the dashboard builder to add a line chart, which we will also customize to our needs.

 To customize the line chart widget, click the gear icon on its top-right corner:

-- In the DATA tab, set the "message tag" field to "historical_device_data"
+- In the DATA tab, set the "message tag" field to "historical_device_data".
+This means that our line chart will only consume published messages that have an id set to "historical_device_data".
-- Replace the value of the "API" field with "ingestion" (this will ask the widget to send a request to this script) the first time it is loaded
+- Replace the value of the "API" field with "ingestion".
+This instructs the widget to send a request to this script, the first time it is loaded.
+The widget will thus display any data that is returned by the script.
 - Clear the content of the "DATA" field (this is optional)

 ![create_dashboard](./dashboard_7.png)